openharmony/docs/en/application-dev/reference/apis-media-library-kit/js-apis-photoAccessHelper.md

 static requestVideoFile(context: Context, asset: PhotoAsset, requestOptions: RequestOptions, fileUri: string, dataHandler: MediaAssetDataHandler&lt;boolean&gt;): Promise&lt;string&gt;

-Requests a video asset and saves it to the specified sandbox directory.
+Requests a video and saves it to the specified sandbox directory.

 **System capability**: SystemCapability.FileManagement.PhotoAccessHelper.Core

 **Required permissions**: ohos.permission.READ_IMAGEVIDEO

-If the caller does not have the ohos.permission.READ_IMAGEVIDEO permission, use Picker to access the file and then call this API based on the URI obtained by Picker.
+- If the caller does not have the ohos.permission.READ_IMAGEVIDEO permission, use Picker to access the file and then call this API based on the URI obtained by Picker.
 For details, see [Obtaining an Image or Video by URI](../../media/medialibrary/photoAccessHelper-photoviewpicker.md#obtaining-an-image-or-video-by-uri).
+- For the videos saved to the media library by this application, the application can access them without the ohos.permission.READ_IMAGEVIDEO permission.

 **Parameters**